gr0uch0dev/gr0uch0dev.github.io/_posts/2023-01-03-docker-as-development.markdown

 In the recent years `Docker` and containerization have revolutionized the way we package and ship applications into running environments.

-But there is actually one other benefit that `Docker` brings to the table, namely its capability to reduce the attack surface on local development environments.
+But there is actually one other benefit that `Docker` brings to the table, namely its capability to reduce the attack surface on our main hosts.

 With the spike in supply-chain and typo-squatting attacks, containerization can play an important role into reducing the risks of malicious activities from third party components.

-Here we focus on the security benefits that `Docker` can bring during the development stage of the software development lifecycle.
+Here we focus on the security benefits that `Docker` can already bring at development stages.
 Risks and security concerns that generally holds for `Docker` are out of scope.
 It is just important to stress that containers are not virtual machines.
-Nevertheless, they can bring huge benefits in creating more secure development environments.
+Undoubtedly there exists more secure (and real) isolation than containers, nevertheless, they can bring huge benefits in creating more secure environments.

 We use the term `host` to refer to the machine where the `Docker` engine is being run.

 The article shows, step by step, how to create development environments using `Docker` containers and the benefits they bring into separating the context where we write code from the one where we actually run it.

+We use the term `development environment` to refer to the context where we want to install all the dependencies that are required to test our application.
+The word `development` resemble the idea that we want to create contexts that change during developing activities.
+Sometimes we refer to this environment as `the running context` since its main objective is to actually run the application we are developing.

+The main idea is to write code using editor or IDEs that are installed on our `host` but the code is tested on different environments that are isolated from the `host`.

-Following the main concept of containerization as development environment we show how a feature of Visual Studio Code can be used to ease the development process inside the container.
+In conclusion, we present how a feature of Visual Studio can be used to ease the development process inside containers.

-Even if not necessary, familiarity with basic Docker concepts is assumed here.
+Even if not necessary, familiarity with basic `Docker` concepts is assumed here.

 ## Environment setup and first run

+To follow a naming convention, assuming that we are developing `my_app`, we will create a `Docker` image named `myapp_dev_environment` to spawn containers that are able to run the application `my_app`.

-The objective is to write a simple script in `javascript` whose aim at the moment is to just create some beautiful visual `ascii art`.
+The objective of `my_app` for now is just a simple `javascript` to create some beautiful visual `ascii art`.

 ```js
 var figlet = require('figlet');